fraiaperezrayonforsman-cloud/Software-Construction/SoCo_HS25-group_004-a3/README.md

 File has been extracted

 # rmfs
-1. We open the filesystem using "r+b+ to activate both reading and writing in binary mode.
+1. We open the filesystem using "r+b" to activate both reading and writing in binary mode.
 We need this as rmfs must inspect and modify bytes.
 2. The header is unpacked with unpack() so we can extract file_count, file_capacity and table offsets.
 3. We iterate over all file entries and compute each entry's offset.
 4. Empty entries are skipped by checking whether the first byte is zero.